 Dora worked within the midwifery profession for over 40 years and was respected and admired by all who worked with her.

-The Trustees of Iolanthe Midwifery Trust are most grateful to Dora’s family for allowing the new awards for BAME midwives and students to be named after her.
+The Trustees of Iolanthe Midwifery Trust are most grateful to Dora’s family for allowing the new awards to be named after her.

-Dora’s passion for education for both students and midwives, and her achievements as a midwifery leader fit well with the aim of encouraging BAME students and midwives to apply for funding from Iolanthe for self development, training, research or for improving local services.
+Dora’s passion for education for both students and midwives, and her achievements as a midwifery leader fit well with the aim of encouraging Black and Brown students and midwives to apply for funding from Iolanthe for self development, training, research or for improving local services.